GaelMagnan/PariSimple/www/lib/localforage/site/index.md

     The name of the datastore.
 In IndexedDB this is the
     <code>dataStore</code>, in WebSQL this is the name of the key/value
     table in the database.
-In localStorage, this is used as a key prefix for all keys stored in localStorage. <strong>Must be alphanumeric, with underscores.</strong> Any non-alphanumeric characters will be converted to underscores.<br>
+In localStorage, this is used as a key prefix for all keys stored in localStorage.<br>
     Default: <code>'keyvaluepairs'</code>
   </dd>
   <dt>version</dt>